 - "Acquisition" vs. "buyout": Buyout refers to the acquisition of properties with the intent to reduce risk from future flooding. - Applicant: The applicant is the Unit of General Local Government (UGLG) that applies to SCOR for a buyout project in their community.
 The UGLG project application must be approved by the Mitigation Steering Committee before individual property owners can apply for a property buyout. - Beneficiary: The beneficiary is the property owner or person receiving the benefit.
 Beneficiaries must complete the beneficiary intake application to determine eligibility for the buyout. - Project Application: An application for project funding submitted to SCOR by the UGLG.
 The project application will identify specific target properties for buyout within the project area. - Beneficiary Intake Application: The beneficiary intake application is completed by the property owners of the targeted properties identified in the approved project application.
 The intake application with collect information on the property owner, household members, and any tenants that live in the property to determine eligibility for the program and incentives. - Pre-Disaster Fair Market Value (FMV): If property meets the threshold requirements for multiple disasters, SCOR will evaluate the FMV for each of the applicable disasters and will select the FMV that is most advantageous to the property owner.
 Pre-disaster fair market value will be determined by a third party certified licensed appraiser. - Second Home if the property is not the owner's primary residence, and the owner stays in the home for at least one night a year, the home is considered a second home.
-Disaster damaged properties that have been abandoned due to deteriorated conditions are not considered second homes. - Rental Property A tenant-occupied property that is verified through a written lease agreement and/or a demonstrable payment history. - Low-and-Moderate Income (LMI): taxable income below the 80% AMI for the county the property is located within.
+Disaster damaged properties that have been abandoned due to deteriorated conditions are not considered second homes.

+- Rental Property A tenant-occupied property that is verified through a written lease agreement and/or a demonstrable payment history. - Low-and-Moderate Income (LMI): an individual citizen(s)'s taxable income (as determined from the Adjusted Gross Income or AGI line of the 1040 tax form) below the 80% AMI for the county the property is located within.
 A resident that meets the LMI threshold may be eligible for the LMI incentive.